 I’ll start with the guacamole.
 It is very fresh and made the way I do it, with nice chunks of avocado, onions, and cilantro.
 The first time I thought it was good but needed a bit of acid.
 A week later the acid balance was better but it was a bit under-salted.
 The house-made chips are not that great; sometimes they can be soggy/oily, others a bit under-salted.

 Tortillas are made fresh, all day long.
 I like all the tacos, especially the pescado.
 They are full of nice chunks of moist Alaskan cod, cabbage, and strips of ripe pineapple.
 Occasionally they are mostly smaller pieces of fish which don’t have as much flavor.
 The carnitas are just fine, though I think the smoky chipotle sauce could use a bit of work.
-The bright, fresh, green sauce on many items is quite good, and authentic.
+The bright, fresh, green sauce on many items is quite good and authentic.

 Several non-alcohol drinks are available outside of the usual sodas and beer.
 They seem to change depending on the weather, but recent options included a very fresh refreshing watermelon drink and prickly pear juice ($3).

 - Address: two locations: 3525 N. Mississippi Ave, Portland, OR.
-97227 (Google Map) Second Location: 4635 SE Hawthorne Blvd, Portland OR 97215.
+97227 Map Second Location: 4635 SE Hawthorne Blvd, Portland OR 97215.
 Map

 - Phone: Mississippi – 503-467-4149 & Hawthorne – 503-954-3138

-- Hours: Monday-Thursday from 11:00 to 9:00, Friday-Sat 11:00 to 10:00, *Brunch items 11-3pm.
-Mid-day menu 3-6pm daily & 3 to close on Taco Tuesdays.
+- Hours: Monday-Thursday from 11:00 to 10:00, Friday-Sat 11:00 to 10:00, *Brunch items 11-3pm.
+Happy hour menu 3-6pm daily & 3 to close on Taco Tuesdays.